jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 A Python :ref:`module<ModuleNotFoundError>` is a file that ends in ``.py``.
 The ``ModuleNotFoundError`` is raised when Python cannot find a module that is in an `import statement`_.

-This exercise will help you remember how to solve the ``ModuleNotFoundError`` and what a Python module is.

 *********************************************************************************
 test_module_not_found_error
 *********************************************************************************